-Implementing new enhanced safety measures may take time to bed in.
+Implementing enhanced safety measures may take time to bed in.
 It is good practice to pilot measures, either within part of a facility and / or with a proportion of the workforce at lower risk from the virus, before rolling out across the workplace as a whole.
-Travel to work and childcare considerations for individual employees should be taken into account by organisations in discussion with trade unions or employee representatives, before deciding which individuals to involve in pilots and a phased restart.
+Travel to work and childcare and home schooling considerations for individual employees should be taken into account by organisations in discussion with trade unions or employee representatives, before deciding which individuals to involve in on-site pilots or adapted work activity.

 Employers should ensure the organisational culture is inclusive, with the aim that every employee should feel that they are returning to, or are continuing to work in, a supportive, caring and safe environment.
-The pandemic has had an unequal impact across the workforce, as different employee groups, and individuals, will have been affected in diverse ways according to factors such as their job role, research discipline, and demographic/ personal circumstances.
+The pandemic has had an unequal impact across the workforce, as different employee groups, and individuals, will have been affected in diverse ways according to factors such as their job role, geographic location, research discipline, and demographic/ personal circumstances.
 Therefore, it is important that organisations foster a fair and inclusive working environment that does not tolerate discrimination.
 There is also a risk of victimisation of those who have been infected by, or suspected of being so, or are more vulnerable to COVID-19 which should be addressed.

 The following guides from the Health and Safety Executive provide useful sources of information:

 - talking with your workers about preventing coronavirus

-Individual health circumstances and protected characteristics should be considered and discussed with workers before prioritising who is asked to return to work.
+Individual health circumstances and protected characteristics should be considered and discussed with workers before prioritising who is asked to work on-site.
 This should recognise the protective measures required to minimise health risks to vulnerable or shielded workers.
 Workers in the shielding category should not be expected to physically attend work depending on the level of shielding advice in place in the local area.
 In areas at level 4, they should not be asked to leave home for work at all.
 At all levels, every effort must be made to explore how they can work from home.
 Permission should be sought from individuals before collecting any information on health conditions of those within their household.